-The second of Wright's realism-relevant Cruces to be considered involves the notion of judgement-dependence.
-Suppose that we are considering a particular region of discourse D in which ‘P’ is a representative central predicate.
-Consider the opinions formed by the practitioners of that discourse, formed under conditions which are, for that discourse, cognitively ideal: call such opinions best opinions, and the cognitively ideal conditions the C-conditions.
-Suppose we find that the best opinions formed by the practitioners covary with the facts about the instantiation of ‘P’.
-Then, Wright suggests, there are two ways in which we might seek to explain this covariance.
-On the one hand, we might take best opinions to be playing at most a tracking role: best opinions are just extremely good at tracking independently constituted truth-conferring states of affairs.
-In such a case, best opinion plays merely an extension-reflecting role, serving merely to reflect the independently determined extensions of the central predicates of D (or equivalently, the independently determined extension of the truth-predicate applicable in D).
-On the other hand, we might try to explain the covariance of best opinion and fact by assigning to best opinion an altogether different sort of role.
-Rather than viewing best opinion as merely tracking the facts about the extensions of the central predicates of D, we can view them as themselves determining those very extensions.
-Best opinion, on this sort of view, does not serve merely to track independently constituted states of affairs which determine the extensions of the central predicates of D: rather, best opinion serves to determine those extensions and so to play an extension-determining role.
-When the covariance of best opinion and the facts about the instantiation of the central predicates of a region of discourse admits of this latter sort of explanation, the predicates of that region are said to be judgement-dependent; when it admits only of the former sort of explanation, the predicates are said to be judgement-independent.
+The second of Wright's realism-relevant cruces concerns judgement-dependence.
+Suppose that we are considering a region of discourse D in which ‘P’ is a representative central predicate.
+Consider the opinions formed by the practitioners of that discourse, formed under cognitively ideal conditions: call such opinions best opinions, and the cognitively ideal conditions the C-conditions.
+Suppose that the best opinions covary with the facts about the instantiation of ‘P’.
+Then there are two ways in which we can explain this covariance.
+First, we might take best opinions to be playing at most a tracking role: best opinions are just extremely good at tracking independently constituted truth-conferring states of affairs.
+In this case, best opinion plays only an extension-reflecting role, merely reflecting the independently determined extensions of the central predicates of D. Alternatively, we might try to explain the covariance of best opinion and fact by viewing best opinion as playing a different sort of role.
+Rather than viewing best opinion as merely tracking the facts about the extensions of the central predicates of D, we can view them as themselves determining those extensions.
+Best opinions, on this sort of view, do not just track independently constituted states of affairs which determine the extensions of the central predicates of D: rather, they determine those extensions and so to play an extension-determining role.
+When we have this latter sort of explanation of the covariance of best opinion and fact, the predicates of that region are said to be judgement-dependent; when we have only the former sort of explanation, the predicates are said to be judgement-independent.

 How do we determine whether the central predicates of a region of discourse are judgement-dependent?
 Wright's discussion proceeds by reference to what he terms provisional equations.
 These have the following form: